 A successful supply chain business strategy will take into consideration the roles of executive leaders, physicians, clinicians, finance and clinical outcomes to deliver high quality, cost-conscious products and services that improve patient outcomes within an organization.
 This is about how the hospital aligns with physicians so everyone is in agreement about the organizational goals.

 “Alignment with physicians is critical for taking costs out of care.” – Steve Suhrheinrich, Co- Founder of Curvo

 Dr. Gene Schneller, ASU professor of supply chain management says, “Physicians should learn the language and drivers of supply chain.”
 It’s just as important for the physicians to understand how supply chain works as well as anybody else.”
 It’s about having clinicians who can talk to the supply chain from a surgeon’s perspective and speak to surgeons from the supply chain perspective, creating buy-in on both ends.
 People who can do this are known as the translators.

 “This is the glue that keeps the people strategy and business strategy together.
 Data and technology give your supply chain the bandwidth to do more work on more projects.
 The supply chain sourcing process is about gathering data, identifying problems, and tracking and monitoring projects.” – Ben Peyronnin, customer value analyst at Curvo.

 With data at your fingertips, you’ll win leadership and physician buy-in and your organization will reap the benefits of a clinically integrated supply chain.
-For more information on the Strategic Sourcing Strategy Triangle, you can watch the full presentation here.
+For more information on the Strategic Sourcing Strategy Triangle, contact us today.